Jared-Godar/aws-cgi/aws_office_hours.md

 - If you hear anyone making a borderline snide / disrespectful / etc. remark - interdict immediately
 - 36 our fast every couple weeks.
 Water and tea.
 11th day after the full moon.
 Start one evening after dinner - complete second day, then break fast the third morning.
 - Lamb biryani - Hyderabad

+## Resource management profile

+- Intranet home page
+- Top-right is CGI profile
+  - Short (3-4) sentences description
+  - Communication preferences
+  - Certifications
+- Right Column - RM
+  - My profile and Opportunities
+  - Add compentencies
+  - Around 13 rows (<15)
+  - SQL, Python, Databricks, Leadership, Data Engineering, etc.
+  - Helps people put you on their project

+## Certs

+- AWS and Azure AD solution Architecture
+  - Many companies are Microsoft Shops - set up in Active Directory
+  - Integration between cloud services and Azure AD
+- Google Cloud Platform
+-
+## Project

+- Set up S3 bucket
+- Command prompt with CLI
+- Push file to S3
+- Lambda function fire on file
+  - Ask for sandboxed snowflake account
+  - Get a trial snowflake account
+  - Create a table
+  - See if you can use Lambda layers to transport data
+  - Run queries
+  - NEVERMIND Snowflake - use Redshif
+  - Lambda function to take S3 file to Redshift
+  - Redshift trigger to unload directory
+  - Another lambda puts it into dynamo db
+  - When lambda loads to redshift, posts SQS2; Another lambda gets that message, runs an unload command from redshift
+  - Third lambda adds to dynamo db
+  - Data to redshift
+  - Message sqs - lambda subscribed
+  - Lambda fires taking data to dynamodb
+  - Boto3 source to talk to redshift
+  - PK overwrite
+- Don't need a lot of data, but stitch it all together Labs with SQS
+- Pipeline demo would be cool
+  - Have 90% of the code from labs
+  - One extra lambda function with BOTO3 that talks to redshift.

+- Athena extra credit - project there.
+  - Write logs to S3
+  - Export to athena table
+  - Comfortable with S3 put object
+  - Can structure contents of file JSON dumps
+  - Athena query to bring to life
+- Leverage labs and do something that has a cool effect
+- Share screen to yourself in leb
+- STS S3 Call CLI push file can use customers CSV re-use tables

+- Build Website - Fighting the Nashville Blues, csvs with show information (can scrape)
+- Never stop learning and being inquisitive - continue to push and make things
+- Time when you are leaning something and feeling uncomfortable - it is usually a good thing.
+- 20-30 minutes of AWS a day for 90 days.
+  - Not 4 hours a week on a Friday.
+  - 30 minutes a day consistently
+- RDS cluster instances - stop / terminate once you are done with lab?
+Since it is serverless, don't need to turn off.
+Just make sure EC2 instances are down.
+It will come to life when you do something with it.
+Suspends / serverless not costing money when idle.
 -